keyboardio/Chrysalis-Firmware-Bundle/README.md

 keyboard.

-For guidelines about how we build these sketches, which plugins we enable, and so on, have a look at the [Chrysalis-enalbed Firmware](docs/chrysalis-enabled-firmware.md) documentation.
+For guidelines about how we build these sketches, which plugins we enable, and so on, have a look at the [Chrysalis-enabled Firmware](docs/chrysalis-enabled-firmware.md) documentation.